artela-network/artela-docs/docs/develop/node/full-node-setup/index.md

 ![output1](./img/1.png)

-When it catches up with testnet, the output looks like:
+When it syncs with all blocks, the output looks like:

 ![output2](./img/2.png)